 Untitled Folding Live Performance Release(click on image for detail & audio)

-In this instance I wanted to make something that is as much about the visual, physical art object as it is about the sound.
-Instead of a package per se, I made textural paintings and collages, on a 10"x10" piece of wood, which comes with a code that can be used to download a full resolution file of the music.
-Rather than tack on a CD to the object, I wanted to call attention to the lack of need for a physical delivery device for the audio, allow it to break free of packaging constraints of any sort, and go a step further than duplicated cover art.
+I wanted to make something that is as much about the visual, physical art object as it is about the sound.
+Instead of a package per se, I made textural paintings and collages, on a 10"x10" piece of wood, which come with a code that can be used to download a full resolution file of the music.
+I wanted to call attention to the lack of need for a physical delivery device for the audio, allow it to break free of packaging constraints, and go in a different direction than duplicated cover art.

 Each piece is one in this series of 33, but is essentially on its own at the same time.
+(The images on this page are scaled down to the versions that are still available.)
 The aim is to follow a guideline based on the first piece but each one is quite different in texture, stroke, color, and all the subtleties of the hand, as opposed to printing replication of any kind.
 Each is part of a continuum, so that one leads to an idea about the next, and connects to it, but does not restrain where it can go.
 It is a music release with new art made for each iteration, a painting with accompanying sound.